geo-python/site/source/lessons/L6/pandas-analysis.rst

 Okey, this is interesting.
 It seems that most often it has been stormy at 14:00 GMT (i.e. 16:00 at Finnish time).
 Notice, that there haven't been any strong winds during the night, which is also interesting.
 However, as the **The weather guys** explains us, `it is not that surprising actually <http://wxguys.ssec.wisc.edu/2013/11/18/why-does-the-wind-diminish-after-sunset/>`__ =).

 The average wind speed may not be the perfect measure to find extreme weather conditions.
-Gust might usually be better a better measure for that.
+Gust might usually be a better measure for that purpose.
 Let's see what were the strongest gust winds in our dataset by sorting the values.

 .. ipython:: python